saemitang/saemi-school/README.md

 `mocha tests/test-students.js`

 ## Work-in-progress
-Under the `ecs` branch, there are files related to deployment to AWS ECS.
+Under the `ecs` branch, there are additional files related to deployment to AWS ECS.

 ## Node.js Stuffs
 The project uses the following packages,